Q:What is hyperpigmentation?

 Q:Why do women struggle with the loss of skin elasticity more than men?

 A:Women's skin naturally has less collagen than men's.
-As we age and experience menopause, lower estrogen levels cause a decrease in collagen production as well.
+As we age and experience menopause, lower oestrogen levels cause a decrease in collagen production as well.

 Q:What effect do free radicals have on the skin?

 A:Free radicals can harm skin by damaging DNA, cell membranes and collagen.
-They are the cause of some of the signs of aging such as fine lines, wrinkles and sagging skin.
+They are the cause of some of the signs of ageing such as fine lines, wrinkles and sagging skin.

 Q:What is collagen and why is it important?

 A:Collagen is a skin protein responsible for the elasticity and resiliency of skin.
-As we age, collagen production slows resulting in wrinkles and other common signs of aging.
+As we age, collagen production slows resulting in wrinkles and other common signs of ageing.